Alec Su

-Alec Su You-peng (born 11 September 1973) is a Taiwanese actor, singer, television producer, and film director.
+Alec Su You-peng (Chinese: 蘇有朋; born 11 September 1973) is a Taiwanese actor and singer.

-Su became a popular teen idol in the 1980s as a member of the boyband Xiao Hu Dui.
-He was known as the "Obedient Tiger" (乖乖虎).

-The 1998–1999 hit TV series My Fair Princess marked a turning point in Su's career.
-Since then, he has had a successful career in acting, starring in highly popular dramas such as The Legendary Siblings (1999), Romance in the Rain (2001), and The Heaven Sword and Dragon Saber (2003).
-Su has won awards from Hundred Flowers Awards and Macau International Movie Festival for the films The Message (2009) and A Tibetan Love Song (2010) respectively.

-In 2013, he produced the TV series Destiny by Love.
-In 2015, he directed the film The Left Ear.
+Su became a teen idol in the 1980s as a member of the boyband Little Tigers.
+After the megahit TV series My Fair Princess (1998–1999), he has had a successful career in acting, starring in dramas such as The Legendary Siblings (1999), Romance in the Rain (2001), and The Heaven Sword and Dragon Saber (2003).
+Su has won awards from Hundred Flowers Awards and Macau International Movie Festival for the films The Message (2009) and A Tibetan Love Song (2010), respectively.
+He also produced the TV series Destiny by Love (2013) and directed the film The Left Ear (2015).

 Career

 Musical: Xiao Hu Dui (Little Tigers)

-Alec Su's career started in 1988, at the age of 15, when he joined the Little Tigers trio.
-The band was the first idol singing group that debuted in the Taiwanese music industry and Alec was labelled as the "obedient tiger."
+Alec Su's career started in 1988, at the age of 15, when he joined Little Tigers.
+The band was the first idol singing group that debuted in the Taiwanese music industry and Alec was labelled as the "cute tiger."
 The group's popularity was unprecedented; the Little Tigers attracted fans from Taiwan, Hong Kong, China, Singapore, and amongst Chinese communities around the world.
 The success of the band began the new generation of Taiwanese pop culture in the early 1990s.
 In 2010, the Little Tigers were invited to participate in the CCTV Spring Festival Gala, in which they sang a medley of three of their biggest hits and won accolades as the "favorite singing group" for the event.